victorlee/fonts-for-uyghur-arabic-script/README.md

 # Fonts for Uyghur Arabic Script
-This is a collection of fonts for Uyghur arabic script.
+This is a collection of fonts for Uyghur Arabic script. *Kazakh and Kyrgyz Arabic script also available.*

 ## UKIJ Fonts
 UKIJ fonts are under ukij fonts directory.